 # Add --scope user for all your projects

 # Run /mcp to verify the server appearsPrerequisites: A Hooklistener account.
 OAuth 2.0 handles authentication automatically — just sign in when prompted.
-For API key authentication, generate one from Organization Settings > API Keys.
+It works in any MCP client that supports remote server auth.
+For legacy API key authentication, generate one from Organization Settings > API Keys.

-For detailed setup instructions, see the MCP setup guide.
+For detailed setup instructions, see our step-by-step guide for AI coding assistants or the MCP setup docs.

 Everything you need to know about using the MCP server